 PRO TIP: If you anticipate having leftovers, don’t stir your rice noodles directly into the soup.
 Instead, add the rice noodles to bowls and ladle the soup over top.
 That way, you can keep the two separate and store separately as/if needed.

-Yes, allow the soup to cool completely then transfer it to your desired containers.
-I like using these.
+Yes, allow the soup to cool completely then transfer it to freezer safe containers or large ziploc bags.
 It’ll be good for up to 3 months.
-PRO TIP: Freeze this Asian style Vegetable Soup without the rice noodles and make a fresh batch when you reheat the soup.
+PRO TIP: Freeze this Asian-style vegetable soup without the rice noodles and make a fresh batch when you reheat the soup.

 LOW FODMAP CHINESE INSPIRED VEGGIE SOUP